antunsimic/Australia/README.md

 # Australia
-one of the richest countries on Earth
+the richest English speaking country in the world, on a per-capita basis.
+Capital: Canberra.